Updated May 29, 2023

-- Data Scientists should know how to handle a data science project from end to end and technologies behind this to make it happen.
-For data collection from various sources, data scientists should know either basic programming language like SQL / Python / R or analytical tools like Talend / Pentaho / Spectrum.
-Because now data is not only coming from tabular databases hence knowledge of big data is extremely required.
+- Data Scientists should know how to handle a data science project from end to end and the technologies behind this to make it happen.
+For data collection from various sources, data scientists should know basic programming languages like SQL / Python / R or analytical tools like Talend / Pentaho / Spectrum.
+The knowledge requirement in big data is extremely high now because data is no longer limited to tabular databases.

-- To extract data from NoSQL databases or through the web, Apache Kafka or Flume or other analytical tools are being used.
-Data Preparation is another huge responsibility for data scientists hence they need to know data wrangling, data munching and data mining.
+- Companies use Apache Kafka, Flume, or other analytical tools to extract data from NoSQL databases or through the web.
+Data Preparation is another huge responsibility for data scientists; hence they need to know data wrangling, data munching, and data mining.

-- Data scientists should be well aware of statistics to perform data analysis in order to understand the patterns and trends coming out of data.
+- Data scientists should be well aware of statistics to perform data analysis to understand the patterns and trends from data.
 They should have an analytical mindset to understand the problem statement and finalize the solution approach.
-They should have machine learning/deep learning knowledge so as to apply algorithms on the data.
-And In the end they should be able to represent the outcome of the findings in the form of data visualization.
+They should have machine learning/deep learning knowledge to apply algorithms to the data.
+And in the end, they should be able to represent the outcome of the findings through data visualization.
 For this, they need to know at least one BI tool like Power Bi, Tableau, Qlikview, etc.

 Data Scientist Skills

 Being a data scientist isn’t a walk in the park.
-You are expected to be a walking encyclopedia in this domain who knows almost everything that belongs to machine learning, computer science, statistics, mathematics, artificial intelligence, deep learning, visualization, data analysis and much more!
-The required skills are quite a niche and very few people are blessed to have the rightful knowledge.
-So, let’s try to understand what are the most in-demand skillset to become a data scientist.
+You are expected to be a walking encyclopedia in this domain who knows almost everything that belongs to machine learning, computer science, statistics, mathematics, artificial intelligence, deep learning, visualization, data analysis, and much more!
+The required skills are quite a niche, and very few people are blessed to have the rightful knowledge.
+So, let’s try understanding the most in-demand skillset to become a data scientist.